aosm/bind/bind/src/port/winnt/readme1st.txt

   Windows NT/2000 has a Windows application called BINDCtrl which should be a complete replacement for Unix's ndc (named daemon controller) program.
+A  command-line version, BINDCmd, is also available and performs almost identical functions as BINDCtrl.
 In addition named is installed as a system service and will start up automatically when the system boots.
-BINDCtrl is placed in the same directory as named:  System32\dns\bin and can be used from there.
+BINDCtrl and BINDCmd are placed in the same directory as named:  System32\dns\bin and can be used from there.
   The installer does not create a menu shortcut or desktop shortcut, so you may choose to do this yourself.

+        Troubleshooting

+  By default all logging information goes into the application event log.
+You can examine this information by going to the event viewer and selecting the Application Event Log.
+If you have specified a log file in named.conf you should also look into that log file.
+  If the BIND Service fails to start, check to see whether or not you have placed named.conf in the dns\etc directory in the path you specified during the installation.

 	DNS Tools